8KrisM/8KrisM/README.md

 ### Hi there 👋

-This is my new repository.
 Little by little I upload my older school and personal projects but also my new projects.

 #### Love creating fullstack apps, but more inclined to front-end